 The culture of hooking up combined with the abundance and disposability of apps means a Deliveroot is available 24/7.
 But what if you’re looking for more?

-When Sophie Monk can find love 24 times in a single 60-minute episode and you can’t even get a second date, your frustration may be valid.
+When Love Island contestants can find love 24 times in a single 60-minute episode and you can’t even get a second date, your frustration may be valid.

-It’s easy to demonise apps for their role in how the sex and dating culture has changed but don’t rule them out completely.
+It’s easy to blame apps for their role in how sex and dating culture has changed but don’t rule them out completely.